Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles: Introduction

 Indeed, the study of very stable bundles can be traced back to the work of Laumon \cite{Laumon} on the nilpotent cone of the moduli space of Higgs bundles.
 Laumon, following Drinfeld, introduced very stable bundles, and proved that they form a dense open set in the moduli space of stable bundles.
 He announced the nowadays called Drinfeld conjecture.
 According to this, the complement of very stable bundles (subsequently named ``wobbly'' by Donagi--Pantev \cite{DPLectures}) is of pure codimension one.
 This result was proven by Pal--Pauly \cite{PalPauly} in rank two, and announced by Pal \cite{PalDrinfeld} for arbitrary rank.
+The rank three case is studied in \cite{PPrk3}.

 Wobbly bundles are also crucial in relation with geometric Langlands from abelianisation of Higgs bundles \cite{DPLectures}.
 According to Donagi--Pantev, the right setup towards this programme involves the study of parabolic Higgs bundles on the moduli space of vector bundles minus the ``shaky" divisor.
 They conjectured the equality of the wobbly and shaky loci, a proof of which in the smooth moduli space was provided by the author \cite{W=S}.
-A toy model of Donagi--Pantev's programme was produced by Hausel--Hitchin \cite{HH} using fixed points of maximal nilpotent order rather than minimal (namely, the moduli space, involved in geometric Langlands).
+A toy model of Donagi--Pantev's programme was produced by Hausel--Hitchin \cite{HH} using fixed points of maximal nilpotent order rather than minimal.